RetroSwimAU/xtidebuilder/README.md

 * Clones the XUB Subversion repo
 * Patches the Makefiles to be nice and unixy
 * Patches out trailing whitespace in `Revision.inc`, which causes build errors (see BuB's video)
-* Builds the binaries using the `checksum` target, producing ready-to-burn ROM images, tested in PCem.
+* Builds the XUB binaries using the `checksum` target, producing ready-to-burn ROM images, tested in PCem.
+* Builds the configurator utility, also tested in PCem.

 On Linux (and macOS probably):
 * Install Docker